achristen/Meteobike/readme.md

 Now the system is ready to be calibrated.
 Please return the system to our HiWi who will place it for you in the calibration chamber.
 You are done with the first workshop - congratulations.

-## Workshop 2 - Calibrating the system and finalize the mobile unit
+## Workshop 2 - Build the mobile unit and attach the E-Paper

-In the second practical workshop you will enter the calibration coefficients from our [Sensor-Calibration/2020/readme.md](calibration in the weather hut) into your system, then install the system in a protable bike-bag, insert the sensor in a radiation shield and power the system from a battery, so it is mobile.
+In the second practical workshop you will install the system in a protable bike-bag, insert the sensor in a radiation shield and power the system from a battery, so it is mobile.
+You will also attach an E-Paper to display the data while taking measurements.

-### Entering the calibration coefficients

-After you watched the online lecture on or calibration results, you should enter the calibration coefficients we derived from the intercomparison directly into the python code.
-Open the file `meteobike03.py` in the Python 2 editor on the Raspberry Pi Zero W and change the follwing four lines:

-		temperature_cal_a1 = 1.00000
-		temperature_cal_a0 = 0.00000
-		vappress_cal_a1 = 1.00000
-		vappress_cal_a0 = 0.00000

-Replace the values `1.00000` and `0.00000` for temperature and vapour pressure based on the individual correction coefficients listed in [Sensor-Calibration/2020/readme.md](Tables 1 and 3 of the calibration diretory, respecively).
-Make sure you use a `.` and not a `,` as the delimiter.

 ### Assembly of the protable system